amitapl/amitapple.snowsite/Snow/_posts/2014-03-31-webjobs-notification.md

 ---
 layout: post
 title: Getting notified when your Azure triggered WebJobs completes
-category: Windows Azure Websites, Windows Azure WebJobs
+category: Azure WebJobs
 ---

-Microsoft Azure WebJobs are awesome, and now a little bit more...
+**Microsoft Azure WebJobs** are awesome, and now a little bit more...
 I'm going to show you how you can setup a notification whenever your triggered (on-demand or scheduled) WebJobs completes.

 The notification part is done by integration between Azure and Zapier which provides many different notification types such as: email, phone call, SMS, Facebook post and more, for this post I'll use a phone call but it is very easy to use any of them.